zense/IIITB-StudentKit/docs/required.md

 any chronic ailment, it is advised to bring the medicines and prescriptions you might need in an emergency.

-#### **The management has made the facility of medical consultants available in campus four days in a week, further details will be made available to you once you complete your admission procedures.**
+#### **The management has made the facility of medical consultants available in campus six days in a week, further details will be made available to you once you complete your admission procedures.**